Minors traveling with adults other than parents or legal guardians.

 - All children unaccompanied or accompanied by a person other than a parent or who exercises

-- parental authority, who had begun their journey before November, 09 2012, they can return to Mexico or abroad without presenting the notarized letter.
+- parental authority, who had begun their journey before November, 09 2012, can return to Mexico or abroad without presenting the notarized letter.

 - Foreign minors who do not have the notarized letter, it must require an authorization from the local